Nitish-kumar7/web_scraping/README.md

-# Candidate Verification System
+# Social Media Profile Scraping System

-A FastAPI-based backend system that integrates with various platforms to analyze candidate profiles and match them against job descriptions.
+A comprehensive system for scraping and analyzing social media profiles using FastAPI backend and React frontend.

 ## Features